D&E Media: Allegations of misconduct

-In March 2018, Leigh Raven uploaded a video to YouTube in which she alleged she was sexually assaulted during a shoot for the Los Angeles-based series Black Payback directed by Just Dave and co-starring Rico Strong.
-According to Raven, the roughness of the shoot's sex and the race play element of it were more intense than she was led to believe, her non-verbal gestures that were supposed to signal for Strong to stop were ignored, and instructions she gave about sexual positions she did not want to perform in were also ignored, causing her distress, pain, and injuries, including, "a vaginal tear and a bruised cervix."
+In March 2018, Leigh Raven uploaded a video to YouTube in which she alleged she was sexually assaulted during a shoot for the Los Angeles-based series Black Payback, directed by Just Dave and co-starring Rico Strong.
+According to Raven, the roughness of the shoot's sex and the race play element of it were more intense than she was led to believe, her non-verbal gestures that were supposed to signal for Strong to stop were ignored, and instructions she gave about sexual positions she did not want to perform in were also ignored, causing her distress, pain, and injuries, including "a vaginal tear and a bruised cervix."
 Raven's video contained testimony from Riley Nixon, another actress who claimed to have been similarly mistreated during her own Black Payback shoot with Just Dave and Strong in January 2018.
-Just Dave, Strong, and Tofu, a production assistant for the Raven shoot, denied Raven's version of events, prompting a rebuttal from Raven.
+Just Dave, Strong, and Tofu, a production assistant for the Raven shoot, denied Raven's version of events.

-Just Dave provided the LAPD, as well as news outlets like AVN and Jezebel, with what he cited as being exculpatory behind-the-scenes footage of Raven's Black Payback shoot in April 2018.
-The footage appeared to contradict Raven's allegations, and in June 2018, the L.A.
-District Attorney declined to press charges against Black Payback, and Raven decided not to file a civil suit against Black Payback.
-According to Raven, the police, as well Cal/OSHA, were indifferent to her complaints about Black Payback, the behind-the-scenes footage released by Just Dave was missing hours of content, and she only appeared compliant in it because she was frightened and disassociating, with Raven declaring, "How could I believe it was safe to say how I really felt about that scene?
-In what world would that have gone over well?
-I was alone, surrounded by men who had just crossed my boundaries.
-They were all 50 pounds heavier than me.
-Bottom line, I was willing to say anything to get out of that warehouse safely."
-Nixon and Raven, who were ridiculed and called liars in promotional material for their Black Payback scenes, had their scenes uploaded to the Black Payback website in October 2018 and January 2019, respectively.
+Just Dave provided the LAPD, as well as news outlets like AVN and Jezebel, with what he cited as being exculpatory unedited behind-the-scenes footage of Raven's Black Payback shoot in April 2018.
+The footage appeared to contradict Raven's allegations, as she stated in post-shoot debrief interviews that she felt safe and the staff had respected her boundaries; that she had not been harassed and did not need to cut the scene for any reason; and that she would work with the company again.
+In June 2018, the L.A.
+District Attorney declined to press charges against Black Payback after reviewing the evidence presented by Raven and Just Dave; Raven decided not to file a civil suit against Black Payback.
+Raven subsequently argued that the police, as well as Cal/OSHA, were indifferent to her complaints about Black Payback, the behind-the-scenes footage released by Just Dave was allegedly missing hours of content, and the footage did not accurately reflect her true feelings and she only appeared compliant in it because she was frightened, dissociating, and attempting to leave the location safely.
+Nixon and Raven, who were mocked and called liars in promotional material for their Black Payback scenes, had their scenes uploaded to the Black Payback website in October 2018 and January 2019, respectively.
+Additional reporting also indicated that Raven was later excluded from at least one industry event following controversy surrounding the allegations and the evidence associated with them.